Hsinghsudwal/ml-disease-symptom/README.md

 ## Problem Statement

 To create a machine learning system that can predict diseases based on the symptoms provided by a user.
 In healthcare this application can assists in early diagnosis, help make them informed decisions and deliver treatment.
-Then create streamlit application that use model that in production to predict disease based on symptoms.
+Then create streamlit application, use model that is in production to predict disease based on symptoms.
 Deploy on docker container.
 The dataset is taken from kaggle [dataset](https://www.kaggle.com/datasets/itachi9604disease-symptom-description-dataset).

 ## Setup